gitmahin/Notes/Javascript/get_Client_IP_Address.md

 I showed you 4 methods to show client IP Address using JS.

-### You can run these methods on my Repl [https://replit.com/@nimahin25]
+### You can run these methods on my Replit [https://replit.com/@nimahin25]

-Just fork my REPL and run the code 😃
+Just fork my REPL (folder: NodeJs projects) and run the code 😃

 ## ▶ In Method - 03